They sure do! While these pests thrive in humid, warm conditions, they can also live (and bite!) throughout the winter.

 It’s true they cannot endure freezing weather for extended periods, but they often find ways to survive anyway.
-In fact, some species of tick are most active in winter.
+In fact, some species of ticks are most active in winter.
 Adult blacklegged ticks, for example, take their first blood meals during late fall or early winter.
 The winter tick is another especially durable individual, living exclusively during the year’s coldest months.

 While fleas cannot hibernate or enter a dormant stage, ticks can.
 Going dormant on a host or under brush is actually a tick’s primary means of remaining alive through winter.
 Fleas, however, mostly seek warmth in shelters or hosts—like inside your home or on your pet.

 Absolutely!
-Regardless of your environment, we suggest protecting your pets, your home, and yourself from fleas and ticks year-round.
+Regardless of your environment, we suggest protecting your pets, home, lawn, and yourself from fleas and ticks year-round.
 The risks are simply too great.
 Halting pest prevention, even for just a few weeks, can have frightening results.